danog/php-rtc-webrtc/README.md

 This package provides a complete WebRTC implementation written entirely in PHP, including support for ICE, DTLS, SRTP, SCTP, RTP, and data channels.
 Designed for real-time audio, video, and data communication, it enables peer-to-peer connectivity without relying on external WebRTC libraries.
 Built with modular components and fully asynchronous using ReactPHP.

+### Please Note:

+We've been working on this repository and many other PHP WebRTC-related ones (**such as ICE, RTP, RTCP, and more than 22 others**) for a long time privately(in our git server) before making them open source(**We released our packages only after they have been fully tested and thoroughly debugged**).
+Originally, there was a long commit history that reflected all our work.

+However, we decided to **remove that history** in the initial public commit to **protect our privacy**.
+The original commits included details like our **working hours based on commit times and counts**, as well as our **personal email addresses**, which we did not feel comfortable sharing publicly.

+**Removing the history helps us keep that information private and stay a bit safer from potential security risks.**

 ##  Features

 - Full peer-to-peer WebRTC stack in native PHP